ckan/losser/README.markdown

   For example you can provide a pattern like `"^update.*"` that will find keys named "update", "Update", "Update Frequency" etc. in different input objects and collect their values in a single "Update Frequency" column.

+* Collect multiple fields together in a single column.

+  If a pattern matches multiple fields they'll be output as a quoted comma-separated list in a single cell in the CSV.

+  For example with an input object like this:

+      {
+        "Contributor 1": "Thom Yorke",
+        "Contributor 2": "Nigel Godrich",
+        "Contributor 3": "Jonny Greenwood",
+        ...
+      }

+  The pattern `"^Contributor.*"` will match all three fields and the value in the CSV cell will be `"Thom Yorke,Nigel Godrich,Jonny Greenwood"`'.

 * You can specify that a pattern path should find a unique value in the object, and if more than one value in the object matches the pattern (and a list